christiandreher/nddlgen-cli/README.md

  * `--force-overwrite`, `-f` - Force overwrite all already existing files
  * `--in-sdf` - Input SDF file (absolute or relative)
  * `--in-isd` - Input ISD file (absolute or relative)
  * `--out-path` - Output path (absolute or relative).
-If not set, the path of --infile is used
+If not set, the path of --in-sdf is used

 ## Dependencies